top of page

 https://www.parliament.wa.gov.au/publications/tabledpapers.nsf/displaypaper/4113179c2deaf0a58cbc4c1748258b2c00089818/$file/tp-3179.pdf

-SECRECY CONTINUES AROUND POLICE MISCONDUCT IN SOUTH AUSTRALIA, AS MP CALLS FOR MANDATORY PROACTIVE DISCLOSURE - 2023 SA
+SECRECY CONTINUES AROUND POLICE MISCONDUCT IN SOUTH AUSTRALIA, AS MP CALLS FOR MANDATORY PROACTIVE DISCLOSURE - 2023 SOUTH AUSTRALIA

 Mid-level officers breached the SAPOL Code of Conduct 32 times in a three-year period, documents provided to the ABC reveal, but details about the misconduct remain wrapped in secrecy.
 Commissioner Grant Stevens in March declined to release the ages and genders of officers involved in proven or admitted misconduct, following a request from the state's Deputy Ombudsman.